pascomnet/documentation/site/content/endpoints/snom/_index.en.md

 ## Snom Provisioning

 The process of configuring or registering an VoIP phone with an IP PBX such as pascom's is know as {{< ui-button "Provisioning" >}}.
 For this purpose, pascom phone systems include a Default Configuration ({{< ui-button "Devices" >}} > {{< ui-button "Basic Configuration" >}}).
 For most deployment scenarios, these standard settings provide an ideal configuration.
 However, in some cases, the settings may need to be modified.
+<--
 ## (Optional) Mass Deployments

-For pascom on-premise phone system installations, it is possible to perform fully automated mass Endpoint deployments by using the pascom DHCP server:

-* See mass deployments Masseninbetriebnahme

-## Device Onboarding
+-->
 {{% notice tip %}}
-The telephone requires a DHCP server in order to receive an IP Address.
+For pascom on-premise phone system installations, it is possible to perform fully automated mass Endpoint deployments by using the pascom DHCP server.
+Further details can be found in our Howto [Telephone Provisioning via DHCP]({{< ref "/howto/dhcp-provisioning" >}}).
 {{% /notice %}}

+## Add New Phone

 {{% notice tip %}}
 Should the telephone not be factory new, ensure you perform a **factory reset**.
 In order to do this on the phone, power up the phone and then press <strong>\**##</strong> holding the final <strong>#</strong> until after the phone has restarted and a menu has appeared.
 Select option **1** for factory settings.
 {{% /notice %}}

-### Connect the Phone

 Connect the phone to your network.
 Snom IP phones come with a built in switch, allowing you to connect the phone directly via the Ethernet port labelled as **NET**.
 Should you not have a **PoE** option available, connect the phone to a power supply.